hanabi/hanabi.github.io/Reference.md

 * Normally, at the beginning of the game, players are expected to play their 1's from oldest to newest.
 * If a player skips over their right-most 1, and there is nothing else special going on, it means that the next player should *Chop Move* one card.
 * If a player skips over **two** of their right-most 1's, the message skips over the next player, and the player after that should *Chop Move* one card.
-(And a skip of three 1's means that the player three seats away should *Chop Move*.)
+* A skip of **three** 1's means that the player three seats away should *Chop Move*, and so on.
 * For example, in a 3-player game:
   * It is the first turn and nothing is played on the stacks.
   * Alice clues Bob number 1, which touches three 1's.
 They are in slots 1, 2, and 3.